The best sales to shop today: Athleta, Jabra, wearable blankets and more

 - Blast your favorite tunes with an Anker Soundcore 2 Portable Bluetooth Speaker, now $12 off when you clip the on-page coupon.

-- Stock up on hand sanitizer with this bowl filled with 36 tiny bottles Purell, now a few dollars off.
+- Stock up on hand sanitizer with this bowl filled with 36 tiny bottles of Purell, now a few dollars off.

-- Keep your car or your deck looking pristine with this one-day deal on a Sun Joe iON+ Cordless Power Cleaner Bundle.
+- Keep your car or deck looking pristine with this one-day deal on a Sun Joe iON+ Cordless Power Cleaner Bundle.

 - When you buy one pair of glasses at EyeBuyDirect, you’ll get another pair of frames free with code GOBOLD.